L30N1DAS/School-Projects/CEG_4350/P0-2020-Fall/student_files/ReadMe.txt

 it is found in a command table with appropriate arguments.
 For the implementation of redirection, background execution, and piping, I used conditional statements to detect these symbols in the buffer and to potentially execute their functionality if found before setting the arguments of commands.
 By doing so, I did not have to modify any of the provided functions besides main(), making the overall implementation simpler as a result.
+I did create some of my own functions, however, particularly in conjunction with piping to make main() shorter and the code more navigable.
 Since other symbols were already being detected and providing special functionality in the base project, however, the order of symbol detection in my project is extremely important and had to be altered in some cases.
 The 0 and # symbols are detected first, as nothing is to be done if either is found, followed by the & operator, as any of the other symbols below can and should be capable of background execution, followed by the | operator, as a piped command can consist of redirection or a system command, followed by the > operator, as output from a system command can still be redirected, finally followed by the ! operator, as it does not rely on any of the above operators.

 (iv)
 Redirection